-Practice Labs will be your opportunity to fully engage in an uninterrupted run of the choreographed sequence, connecting Part 1 and Part 2 as a flowing, meditative movement practice.
+Practice Labs will be your opportunity to fully engage in an uninterrupted run of the choreographed sequence, connecting all 32 gestures as a flowing, meditative movement practice.
 Each Practice Lab will conclude with a movement exploration inspired by memories of connection and touch thoughtfully guided by your facilitator.

 Videos with guided instruction, Closed Captioning, and ASL are also available for participants upon request.